-The Directors have applied to HM Revenue and Customs for 'Reporting Fund' status on any of the sub-funds' Share classes which shall be directed towards the UK market.
+The Directors have applied to HM Revenue and Customs for 'Reporting Fund' status on any of the subfunds' Share classes which shall be directed towards the UK market.

-Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly any environmental or social objective and that the investee companies follow governance good
+Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.